 Frequently Asked Questions

-How often should you clean a boar bristle brush?
+How often should you replace your boar bristle hair brush?

 Ideally, you should replace it every six months.
 However, this period will also depend on the quality of the brush and its usage.
 For instance, if you use it twice a day, and notice broken or missing bristles and cracks in the brush, it is time to change it.

 Is it okay to use a hair dryer to dry my boar hair brush?

 No, it is not okay to use a hair dryer to dry a boar hair brush as it can damage the brush’s bristles.
 Instead, dry it naturally at room temperature by placing it on a clean surface.
 Still, if you have to use a dryer, use the cool setting to avoid damage.